 - Diet composition and provisioning rates in eastern brown pelican nestlings determine reproductive success.
 Juliet Lamb, Yvan Satgé, and Patrick Jodice.
 2017.
 Marine Ecology Progress Series: DOI: 10.3354/meps12301

-[- A bridge between oceans: Overland migration of marine birds in a wind energy corridor.
+- A bridge between oceans: Overland migration of marine birds in a wind energy corridor.
 Juliet Lamb, David Newstead, Lianne Koczur, Bart Ballard, Clay Green, and Patrick Jodice.
 2017.
-Journal of Avian Biology: DOI 10.1111/jav.01474] Not in open-access yet: we are passing the hat among co-authors to gather the open-access fee (authors must pay a fee to most scientific journals to have their publications made open access).
+Journal of Avian Biology: DOI 10.1111/jav.01474 Not in open-access yet: we are passing the hat among co-authors to gather the open-access fee (authors must pay a fee to most scientific journals to have their publications made open access).
 Meanwhile, fee free to contact us if you would like a copy of the article.

 - Influence of density-dependent competition on foraging and migratory behavior of a subtropical colonial seabird.
 Juliet Lamb, Yvan Satgé, and Patrick Jodice.
 2017.
 Ecology & Evolution: DOI 10.1002/ece3.3216